 The remuneration policy for the Supervisory Board was adopted by the General Meeting on 22 September 2016.
-In 2017 the remuneration was applied in accordance with the remuneration policy.
+In 2018 and 2017 the remuneration was applied in accordance with the remuneration policy and the shareholders resolution adopted on 27 June 2017.
 The full text of the remuneration policy can be found on the Company's corporate website.